Rockwool International: Rockfon

 Rockfon is a brand of acoustic ceiling and wall solutions based on rockwool.

 Flumroc

 In 1969, Rockwool acquired a minority stake related to technology licensing in the privately held Swiss company Flumroc AG.
 In November 2017 Rockwool completed acquisition of all outstanding shares of Flumroc; company sales have been largely limited to Switzerland.
 Due to the broad recognition of the brand in Switzerland, Rockwool kept using the Flumroc brand.

 Roxul

 With the acquisition of a stone wool factory in Ontario, Canada, Roxul Inc. was established as the Canadian subsidiary.
 When business started in the United States, Roxul USA Inc. was established as the US subsidiary.
 On 1 January 2018, the North American insulation business rebranded to ROCKWOOL North America.

 Management

-From 1987-2004, Rockwool Group's President and CEO was Tom Kähler.
-From 2004-2014, Eelco van Heel held those positions.
-As of 2015, Rockwool Group's President and CEO was Jens Birgersson.
+From 1987 to 2004, Rockwool Group's president and CEO was Tom Kähler.
+From 2004 to 2014, Eelco van Heel held those positions.

+As of 2015, Rockwool Group's president and CEO was Jens Birgersson.

+In February 2024, the company announced the appointment of Jes Munk Hansen as its new chief executive from 1 September 2024.